vgmstream/vgmstream/README.md

 ```
 Accepted tags depend on the player (foobar: any; winamp: see ATF config),
 typically *ALBUM/ARTIST/TITLE/DISC/TRACK/COMPOSER/etc*, lower or uppercase,
 separated by one or multiple spaces.
-Repeated tags overwrite previous
+Repeated tags overwrite previous (ex.-
-(ex.- may define *@COMPOSER* for multiple tracks).
-It only reads up to current
+may define *@COMPOSER* multiple times for "sections").
+It only reads up to
-*filename* though, so any *@TAG* below would be ignored.
+current *filename* though, so any *@TAG* below would be ignored.

 Playlist title formatting should follow player's config.
 ASCII or UTF-8 tags work.